École des Métiers de la Culture et du Marché de l'Art (ICART)

 Health & Wellness

 FIT requires all students to be covered in the U.S. and internationally for the duration of their study abroad program.
-Two types of coverage are required:
+Students are automatically enrolled in the UHC Study Abroad Insurance, which is included in the program budget below.
+This policy is SUNY-mandated, therefore students cannot waive it.

 Program Budget